St. Louis Blues: Return to contention, first Stanley Cup championship (2011–present)

 In the 2019–20 season, the Blues suffered an early blow as forward Vladimir Tarasenko suffered a season-ending injury on October 24.
 However, they would continue their strong play even despite being plagued with various other injuries, consistently remaining at or near the top of the Western Conference.
 On February 12, 2020, the Blues suffered another loss as defenseman Jay Bouwmeester suddenly collapsed on the bench in a game against the Anaheim Ducks, and would not come back to play again in the season.
 The game against Anaheim was suspended during the first period and postponed to March 11.
 This ended up being the Blues' last game in the regular season, as the season would be cut short by the COVID-19 pandemic shortly afterwards.
 The Blues had remained in strong form throughout the season, finishing first in the Western Conference and second in the NHL.
 However, as the season was put on pause due to the pandemic, no team would play the full 82 games.
-Instead, a Return to Play tournament was organized, starting in August 2020.
-In the Round Robin tournament for the four top-seeded teams of the conference, the Blues failed to get a win, and thus despite winning the regular-season conference title, they ended up being the fourth seed in the West.
+Instead, a round-robin tournament for the 2020 Stanley Cup playoffs was organized, starting in August 2020.
+In the round-robin tournament for the four top-seeded teams of the conference, the Blues failed to get a win, and thus despite having the best regular season record in the conference, they ended up being the fourth seed in the Western Conference.
 In the first round of the playoffs, they faced the Vancouver Canucks, to whom they lost in six games.
 In the hiatus preceding the NHL's Return to Play, several Blues players contracted COVID-19, which was cited by the coaching staff as one of the reasons why their play faltered in the playoffs.
-On September 2, 2020, the Blues traded goaltender Jake Allen, who had spent ten years in the Blues organization, to the Montreal Canadiens.
+On September 2, 2020, the Blues traded goaltender Jake Allen, who had spent 10 years in the Blues organization, to the Montreal Canadiens.